 - The Ramona Quimby book Ramona Forever gets its title from a scene where Ramona does this with the angled mirrors in a dressing room.

-- In The Art of Discworld, Paul Kidby's drawing of Dr Whiteface shows him holding a scepter tipped with a whiteface clown that's holding a scepter, and so on and so on.
+- In The Art of Discworld, Paul Kidby's drawing of Dr Whiteface shows him holding a marotte tipped with a whiteface clown that's holding a marotte, and so on and so on.

 - The Peter David Star Trek novel I, Q featured Picard, Q, and Data moving through a Hall of Mirrors.
 Data naturally stops and stares when two mirrors create such an image.
 Q can't resist asking him how many reflections he sees...then cuts him off when he starts in the trillions.